vivi0526/problem-set-2/README.md

 ## Question 4

-Use BEDtools to identify the promoter (1000 bp upstream of a TSS) containing the single nucleotide with the highest signal in `XXX.bg.gz`.
+Use BEDtools to identify the promoter (1000 bp upstream of a TSS) containing the single nucleotide with the highest signal in `ctcf.hela.chr22.bg.gz`.
 Report the interval like `chr1:100-500`.

 ## Question 5

-Use BEDtools to identify the longest interval that is not covered by `XXX.bed.gz`.
+Use BEDtools to identify the longest interval on `chr22` that is not covered by `genes.bed.gz`.
 Report the interval like `chr1:100-500`.